n3s-online/ContextKit/docs/project.md

 INSTRUCTIONS:
 1. Explore this project to identify the tech stack (check package.json, config files, etc.)
-2. Use `contextkit search "<query>"` to find relevant snippets (e.g., "typescript", "nextjs", "aws")
+2. Use `contextkit search "<query>" --json` to find relevant snippets (e.g., "typescript", "nextjs", "aws")
+3. Use `contextkit snippet <id>` to preview a specific snippet's full content
-3. Use `contextkit select <id>` to add snippets to this project
+4. Use `contextkit select <id>` to add snippets to this project
-4. Use `contextkit list` to see currently selected snippets
+5. Use `contextkit list` to see currently selected snippets
-5. Use `contextkit generate` to output the combined markdown
+6. Use `contextkit generate` to output the combined markdown
-6. Update CLAUDE.md and/or AGENTS.md with the generated content
+7. Update CLAUDE.md and/or AGENTS.md with the generated content

 TIPS:
 - Search for frameworks, languages, deployment targets, and coding conventions
 - Select snippets in order of importance (they will be combined in selection order)
+- Use `contextkit doctor` if you encounter any issues

+BOOTSTRAP: Add this section to the top of CLAUDE.md to help future agents:

+    # ContextKit

+    This project uses ContextKit for context management.
+    - Run `contextkit list` to see active snippets
+    - Run `contextkit search "<topic>" --json` to find additional context
+    - Run `contextkit doctor` to diagnose issues
 ```

 #### `contextkit search "<query>"`

 Searches snippets by semantic similarity.
+Supports `--json` flag for machine-readable output.

+**Human-readable output:**

 ```
 $ contextkit search "typescript strict mode"